 iii.
-Other Factors Assessed in Evaluating the Teaching Portfolio
+Other Factors Assessed in Evaluating the Teaching Portfolio is valued.

-While emphasis is placed on the quality of course design and course delivery, published research on teaching, participation in teaching conferences, and professional development in teaching are also valued as part of the teaching portfolio of a candidate.
-Similarly, demonstrated willingness and ability to design and develop courses and course materials also is valued.
 While the criteria explicated in this document focus on quality of course design and delivery, a strong record in these other factors may cause a teaching portfolio to be evaluated more highly.
 However, it is not necessary to have any of these other factors in order to meet the criteria for effective or extraordinary course design or delivery.